+This luxurious material symbolises protection, security, comfort, and the strength of a relationship, represented by the interwoven threads silk contains.
 Silk pyjamas, robes or lingerie are a romantic gift to give to your partner, and, as fine linen counts too, a linen shirt or accessory would also work perfectly.
 These gorgeous cream silk pyjamas can come monogrammed too.

 13th Wedding Anniversary – Lace

 Traditional 13th anniversary gift: Lace is the traditional 13th wedding anniversary gift, and there are plenty of options for giftinghere.
 It's chosen because the interlacing fibres of lace (and the modern equivalent of textiles or fur) represent the close bond that couples have at 13 years into their marriage.

 Modern 13th anniversary gift: The modern take on 13th wedding anniversary gifts is fur.
 Real fur is out of the question for most - but textiles and faux fur are great materials for gifts.
 They represent the warmth and comfort most will feel after 13 years of marriage.

 Consider gifts such as faux fur-lined gloves, a silk scarf or a leather jacket.
 A rug or throw, briefcase or handbag, or even something out there like a camping trip in a canvas tent all count as well.